PA-NIHR-CRN/frf-web/README.md

 ## Emails

 Sending email notifications requires adding AWS credentials to `.env.local`.
 These are temporary credentials with a 1 hour expiry.
 From the AWS account page, click **Command line or programmatic access** and copy over the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN` values.

+## Content Migration

+If this is the first time you are migrating content, you will need to install the CLI tool.
+If you have already installed the CLI tool, you can skip to step 3.

+1. Install the CLI tool globally using npm `npm install -g contentful-cli`
+2. Login to the CLI tool using `contentful login`
+3. Set the default space using `contentful space use --space-id <SPACE_ID>`
+4. Export the content from the source space using `contentful space export --space-id <SPACE_ID> --environment-id <ENVIRONMENT_ID>`
+5. Import the content into the destination space using `contentful space import --space-id <SPACE_ID> --environment-id <ENVIRONMENT_ID> --content-file <FILE_NAME>`

+### Optional

+1. If you want to delete the content from the source space, you can use `npm install -g contentful-clean-space` to install the CLI tool
+2. Then run `contentful-clean-space --space-id <SPACE_ID> --environment-id <ENVIRONMENT_ID>  --accesstoken <CONTENTFUL_MANAGEMENT_ACCESS_TOKEN>` to delete all content from the source space